SerekKiri/Genevi/README.md

-React-CV-Generator by Kacper Potyrała
+##React-CV-Generator by Kacper Potyrała

 To run this app you need:
--npm install
+>npm install
--npm install material-ui@next --save
+>npm install material-ui@next --save
--npm install material-ui-icons
+>npm install material-ui-icons
 And now:
--npm start
+>npm start

 Enjoy!